dmesa2/SA_Project_Assessment/README.md

 - **Docker Image Creation**: The environments are built as Docker images, which can be customized based on the selected base image and requirements.
 - **Deployment to Kubernetes**: Docker images are deployed as Kubernetes pods with the requested resources.
 - **Monitoring with Grafana**: Grafana is set up to monitor pod resource usage, tracking CPU and memory requested vs used.
-- **SSH and SFTP Access**: Each deployed environment allows SSH and SFTP access, requiring DNS automation to assign and manage access.
+- **SSH**: Each deployed environment allows for SSH access via an SSH sidecar deployed in each environment pod.
 - **Autoscaling and Monitoring**: The cluster can autoscale based on resource utilization, ensuring idle or underutilized resources are downscaled as necessary.

 ---